-Overall, this section has demonstrated that MEMD can extract physical modes of variability from the data.
-Namely, in this section we have identified a SWP Oscillator in the frequency range 1.5-4.5 years in observations/reanalyses (Fig. 3c) and through a conceptual oscillator model (equations (5)-(8); Fig. 3d) by modifying the unified oscillator conceptual model (equations (1)-(4); Wang 2001a).
+Overall, in this section we have identified a SWP Oscillator in the frequency range 1.5-4.5 years in observations/reanalyses (Fig. 3c) and through a conceptual oscillator model (equations (5)-(8); Fig. 3d) by modifying the unified oscillator model (equations (1)-(4); Wang 2001a).
 At lower and higher frequencies we have found a different behaviour, likely related to different dynamical processes in the western Pacific on those timescales.
-Note, however, that a quasi-periodic behaviour in observations on lowshorter/high frequency longer timescales has not been detected.
+Note, however, that a quasi-periodic behaviour in observations on shorter/longer timescales has not been detected.
 We have also found a recharge-discharge oscillator (Jin, 1997a; Burgers et al., 2005) on all timescales, suggesting similar dynamical processes in the eastern Pacific on all timescales considered, and a complex relationship with the unified model (Wang, 2001a) and SWP Oscillator.
 This suggests that a reassessment of the conceptual oscillator models and their links across timescales may be necessary (left for future work).
 Additionally, this section has confirmed that MEMD can extract physical modes of variability from the data.

-4 Further implications of understanding ENSO's intrinsic quasi-periodic variability
+505 Further implications of understanding ENSO's quasi-periodic variability 4

-The previous section established that MEMD provides physical modes of variability and a red noise test can be used on MEMD's IMFs to identify oscillatory behaviour (when data has typically red noise distribution).
-Herewe the unified model (e.g., Wang, 2001a) can be simplified to SWP Oscillator model in observations on quasi-periodic timescales and that its relationship with recharge-discharge oscillator (e.g., Burgers et al., 2005) is complex.
-Here, we first discuss the representation of the SWP and recharge-discharge oscillators in a climate model (section 4.1), as well as ENSO predictability.
-Then, we test ENSO predictability on quasi-periodic timescales using a simple statistical model (section 4.2), both based on the knowledge gained in the sections above, Appendix C).
+The previous section established that the unified model (e.g., Wang, 2001a) can be simplified to SWP Oscillator model in observations on quasi-periodic timescales and that its relationship with recharge-discharge oscillator (e.g., Burgers et al., 2005) is complex.
+Here, we first discuss the representation of the SWP and recharge-discharge oscillators in a climate model (section 4.1).
+Then, we test ENSO predictability on quasi-periodic timescales using a simple statistical model (section 4.2, Appendix C).